 - nutritional counselling

-Day programs for people with eating disorders usually includes meals and snacks.
+When people are spending several hours in a day treatment/intensive outpatient program for eating disorders, usually they have some meals and snacks during the program.
 The menu is carefully planned to meet the needs of each individual.
 The staff provide help and encouragement during meals and snacks, as it can be a very stressful time.

 If you sleep at the hospital during treatment for an eating disorder, it is called inpatient treatment.
-It is recommended when a person’s symptoms make it unsafe to be at home or when an outpatient isn’t making much progress.
+It is recommended when a person’s symptoms make it unsafe to be at home or when someone needs more intensive support to help them reach their goals.

 When inpatient care is necessary, it is best if the person comes to the hospital willingly and agrees to treatment.
-But some people refuse help even if they have a life-threatening condition or may harm themselves.
-In these cases, a psychiatrist may need to admit them to the hospital for safety.
+But some people may not want help or see the need for help, even if they have a life-threatening condition or other safety concerns.
+In these cases, a psychiatrist or other medical doctor may need to admit them to the hospital for safety.

 This kind of program is similar to inpatient treatment.
 It is for people who need more support than outpatient therapy can offer, but do not need the same medical care as inpatients.
-They may have symptoms that are very dangerous to their health, but they are in good enough physical health to be considered medically stable.
+They may have symptoms that are very dangerous to their health, but a medical evaluation shows they are medically stable.
 Some residential care is available in hospital settings.
 Other residential care centers are in homes or on private properties.

-- Inventory of Eating Disorders Treatment Programs in BC ( English )
+- Eating Disorders and Substance Use Programs in BC ( English )